CoverRight’s Mission and Editorial Guidelines.

 Factors Affecting Medicare Coverage for Medical Procedures

 Medicare’s ability to cover medical procedures depends on several factors.
-Here are the factors you need to be aware of to better understand how Medicare makes coverage decisions:
+Here are the factors you need to be aware of to understand better how Medicare makes coverage decisions:

 Medical Necessity and Criteria For Coverage